27 January, 2017

 What signs might my child display at home or school?

-- Does your child occasionally miss letters or draw them backwards?
+- Occasionally miss letters or draw them backwards

-- Does your child have an awkward grip when holding a pen / pencil?
+- Awkward grip when holding a pen / pencil

-- If there is a loud, sudden noise, does your child over-react?
+- If there is a loud, sudden noise, they may over-react